-Business rules and rating software are old hat.
+Insurance rating software could be condemned as old hat.
 Over the years, a multitude of column inches have been written about the power of software that delivers business rules logic and automatic decisions.
-So why are there still so many examples of inefficient processes and the inability to react quickly to changing market conditions, both of which have a direct and adverse effect on bottom line profitability?
+So why are there still so many examples of inefficient processes and the inability to react quickly to changing market conditions?
+Both of these have a direct and adverse effect on bottom line profitability.

-Self-evidently, the insurance industry has a long way to go before it can claim to have embraced the opportunities offered by the power and versatility of the best rating software.
+Self-evidently, the insurance industry has a long way to go.
+It certainly can’t claim to have embraced the opportunities offered by the power and versatility of the best rating software.

 To offer true benefits, we believe that rating software has to deliver in three areas:

 - The software must be user-friendly and enable you to deliver change quickly.
 Authorised business users should be able to create and manage rules easily without reliance on IT development.
 The configuration journey should be intuitive and quick to apply.

 - The software must deliver power into your hands.
 Power over the business rules that reflect your risk appetite, your pricing, and your business workflows.
 The right solution is the one that supports the changing needs of your business, from simple rules through to infinitely complex calculations and process flow designs.

 - True SOA software should enable you to scale for enterprise-class performance.
 It should offer you the architectural flexibility to use existing systems and embrace new technologies, at the same time, if necessary.

 If the software you use already has these attributes, you should feel confident that you can rely on it to keep up with you as your business evolves and grows.

 Choosing the right insurance rating software

 Choosing the right rating software for your needs can deliver measurable business benefits.
 This is because, in an increasingly competitive market, the rating and rules that manage business processes and risk are critical both to success and profit.
 Shouldn’t you be in full control?